[Opinion] The 'non-paper' carving up Balkans and undermining Europe

 Serbia's president Aleksandar Vučić has been the greatest beneficiary of the West's rudderlessness, taking full advantage through a policy of arbitrage and regional power politics.

-Given the EU's current interregnum – the end of the Merkel era in Germany and France's president Emmanuel Macron leaning ever rightward – there is not critical mass among member states to align on foreign policy matters.
+Given the EU's current interregnum – the end of the Merkel era in Germany and France's president Emmanuel Macron leaning ever rightward – there is no critical mass among member states to align on foreign policy matters.

 Therefore, the US must once again take a leadership role in rallying the West around a new strategic policy to ensure peace, progress, and prosperity in the Western Balkans.